Evangelical leaders who supported Trump's presidency are waiting for other candidates in 2024

 "It's shifting blame.
 You're throwing the most loyal voting bloc for conservatives under the bus," he said, and added that pro-life Republicans in Iowa saw success.
 "Sometimes a leader needs to look in the mirror.
 And in this case, he's not looking in the mirror — he's casting blame outside the window."

-And Vander Plaats suggested blaming conservatives for the GOP's shortfall in the midterms could cost him the support of these voters.
+And Vander Plaats suggested blaming conservatives for evangelicals' shortfall in the midterms could cost him the support of these voters.

 "They're looking beyond Trump, they're looking into having an adult in the room," Vander Plaats said.
 "The evangelical vote is wide open in 2024 — you don't become the nominee without that vote."